clintonhealthaccess/lmis-cubes/export_spec.md

-all facilities and its users
+all facilities and its users (ok)

-all products and which program it belongs to
+all products and which program it belongs to (ok)

-stock on hands of facilities
+stock on hands of each drug of facilities (take from stock_cards, need expire date, only need latest quantity)

-all movements histories
+all movements histories (signature)

-all VIA requisition histories(upload time included)
+all VIA requisition histories ()

-all MMIA requisition histories(upload time included)
+all MMIA requisition histories ()

 6 csv files in a zip file